 1. Weight Gain

-For those who don’t get enough sleep, leptin levels decrease while ghrelin levels increase.
-In other words, the body sends a clear message to the brain: “I feel an urge to eat, and I’m not full at all!”
+As you probably know, insufficient sleep and exercise do not mix well.
+Obviously, It’s less likely for a sleep-deprived person to exercise or work out.
+For those who don’t get adequate sleep, leptin levels decrease while ghrelin levels increase.
+In other words, the body sends a clear message to the brain: “I feel the urge to eat, and I’m not full at all!”
 That’s the chemical background of an overeating session.
 Many epidemiological studies showed a clear connection between sleep reduction and obesity among children, adolescents, and adults.

 2. Mental Status

 When you don’t get enough sleep, your mental status completely changes.
 The lack of sleep “slows down“ the learning process and affects short-term memory.
-This creates mood swings.
-People become nervous and anxious.
+This creates mood swings, nervousness, and anxiety and can cause severe psychological damage.

 Some people experience sudden sleep episodes which they are not aware of.
 An episode may last anywhere from a few seconds up to a few minutes and can happen anywhere, even while driving.